 The compressor does not have an unloader.

-The problem is when the compressor starts up, I get an initial 5 second hum, no spinning, and then the breaker trips.
-Im wondering if I need larger wire and a bigger breaker to cover initial start up of the motor.
+The problem is when the compressor starts up, I get an initial 5-second hum, no spinning, and then the breaker trips.
+I’m wondering if I need a larger wire and a bigger breaker to cover the initial start-up of the motor.
 My question is, if the motor is pulling 28 amps, is that 14 per leg?
-If so, if the wire is breakered at 30 amps per leg, then the motor at start up would have to be pulling over double is operating amperage in order to blow the breaker correct?
-That seems like an awful lot of start up amps.
-I have recheck all of my wiring from the fuse box, to the 220 outlet, the plug to the compressor, the pressure switch and the wiring inside the motor and everything is correct.
+If so, if the wire is brokered at 30 amps per leg, then the motor at start-up would have to be pulling over double is operating amperage in order to blow the breaker correct?
+That seems like an awful lot of start-up amps.
+I have rechecked all of my wirings from the fuse box, to the 220 outlets, the plug to the compressor, the pressure switch, and the wiring inside the motor, and everything is correct.
 The only thing I can think of is the amperage at startup exceeding the rating on the wire, but it shouldn’t.

 Appreciate any advice you may have.

 All motors pull more amps at startup or inrush.

 The humming motor suggests to me that it’s either not getting enough amps or the start capacitor isn’t kicking in to boost the amps and get the motor running.